Like manufacturing, the ISM non-manufacturing index stands firmly in expansionary territory.

 the Institute of Supply Management and Markit Economics.

-ISM's non-manufacturing purchasing manager's index slowed to 55.2, lower than
+non-manufacturing purchasing manager's index slowed to 55.2, lower than

 the forecast for 57.
 Readings above 50 indicate that there's still expansion.